Nearly 200 nations agree binding deal to cut greenhouse gases

 The HFC talks build on the 1987 Montreal Protocol, which succeeded in phasing out the use of chlorofluorocarbons (CFCs), widely used at that time in refrigeration and aerosols.

+The protocol contains provisions for noncompliance, ranging from the provision of technical and financial assistance to trade sanctions in ozone depleting substances, which will be widened to include HFCs.

-The aim was to stop the depletion of the ozone layer, which shields the planet from ultraviolet rays linked to skin cancer and other conditions.
+The original aim of the Montreal Protocol was to stop the depletion of the ozone layer, which shields the planet from ultraviolet rays linked to skin cancer and other conditions.

+That effort cost $3.5 billion over 25 years, said Stephen Olivier Andersen, the director of research at Washington-based think tank Institute for Governance and Sustainable Development.
+Scientists say it prevented 2 million cases of skin cancer.

-(Writing by Katharine Houreld; Editing by Clarence Fernandez and Andrew Heavens)
+Additional reporting by Lesley Wroughton; Writing by Katharine Houreld; Editing by Jeremy Gaunt